DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 > **Note**
 > The tutorial has been tested with the Kubernetes version 1.28.
 Check the supported kubernetes version in the [system requirement](https://www.ibm.com/support/pages/ibm-operational-decision-manager-detailed-system-requirements) page.

-> **Note**
+> **Warning**
-> If you choose to use the NGINX Ingress Controller to expose ODM services, don't use the --alb-ingress-access option during the creation of the cluster !
+> If you prefer to use the NGINX Ingress Controller instead of the ALB Load Balancer to expose ODM services, don't use the --alb-ingress-access option during the creation of the cluster !

 For more information, refer to [Creating an Amazon EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/create-cluster.html).